amlosman/FrameworkWithCucumber/README.md

 This project is designed to automate the testing of a web application using the following tools and technologies:

 * Cucumber:
-For writing feature files and step definitions in a BDD format.
+This is for writing feature files and step definitions in a BDD format.

 * Selenium WebDriver:
-For browser automation and interacting with web elements.
+This is for browser automation and interacting with web elements.

 * TestNG/JUnit:
 For test execution and reporting.